fmalina/unilex-transcript/README.rst

 -------------------
 Set expected (hand-adjusted) output to aim for and improve codebase to get transcript output closer to the ideal semantic output.
+Make sure your changes don't make output worse for other tests.
+Use `flake8`.

 Dual Licensing
 --------------